hllylyns/train-tracker/train_tracker/README.md

 * Look for schedules that have a range which contain the timestamp argument you recieve.

 * We are looking to return *two* or more trains that arrive at the same time, otherwise we return none.
-So now that we have all schedules ids, their ranges, and their schedule lists, we look into each lists for all the times that come *just next* after the timestamp argument we recieved.
+So now that we have all schedules ids, their ranges, and their schedule lists, we look into each list for all the times that come *just next* after the timestamp argument we recieved.
+I would use a reduce to filter for this and return a list of tuples containing the schedule id and schedules.
+This list would then be used to count.....

 * If the number of lists (schedules) that contain a matching "just next" time is two or greater than two, we return those two or more schedules.